physimals/quantiphyse/doc/advanced/batch.rst

         Subj0003:
             InputFolder:   c:\mydata\0003

 Here we have three cases with input data stored in three separate folders.

+It is common for the input folder for a subject to take the form: ``<base input folder>/<case ID>``.
+This can be setting ``InputFolder: <base input folder>`` and ``InputUseCaseId: True`` in the defaults section - if this is set, then the case ID is appended to the generic base input folder to form the subject-specific input folder. ``InputSubFolder`` can also be used - for example if
+``InputSubFolder: qpinput`` is set in the defaults section in addition to the above, input files will be loaded from ``<base input colder>/<case ID>/<qpinput>``.

 Output
 ------